Heating Cars Baggage Cars Coaches Dining Cars Dome Cars Private Cars

 Information is slightly sketchy on these, with some sources listing 5 sets of ex-SP articulated being acquired by the AC, and variously indicating that only either 2 or 3 sets were ever reconditioned and put into passenger service; however there are references to positively identify at least six sets as being sold to the AC with at least 3 proven to be fully repainted and used in regular service.
 The total identified number range seems to allow for at least 7 pairs, for a total of 14 individual car bodies.
 (Compared to 18 ex-CP lightweight coaches) However since only some of these cars seem to have actually been put into passenger service, with the remainder possibly being directly placed into work service as sleepers, diners, etc., it's rare to actually see more than one pair in service on a train.

 Some may have run for a time with their SP numbers and paint, and several sets ended up in work service, still with SP lettering evident.
 It's not certain if all of pairs identified below actually received their indicated AC numbers or any sort of AC paint job.
-Certainly 450-451, 458-459 and 460-461 can be conclusively identfied as being painted in full AC colours.
+Certainly 450-451, 458-459 and 460-461 can be conclusively identfied as being painted in their revenue numbers.

 Some variations in the paint and lettering occurred on these cars; some had silver roofs, while others had black roofs (some had the roofs repainted black over time), and initially the cars were repainted without the belt rail stripe.
 Some cars as evidenced by Ted's photos of 450-451 received a "quicky" repaint early on, just adding the bear image and car numbers with the name band added on much later.
 It's also not clear if some of these cars ran for a while in their original SP colours.